SindyChavez97/BGGN213/README.md

 # BGGN213

-My classwork for Bioinformatics Class16 at UCSD.
+My classwork for Bioinformatics Class16 at UC San Diego.